Chp. 7 Trustee Files Preference Actions in HomeBanc Mortgage Bankruptcy

 Introduction

-The debtor in the Friedman's bankruptcy recently filed preference complaints against various defendants.
+The debtor in the Friedman’s bankruptcy recently filed preference complaints against various defendants.
 Days later, Charles Stanziale, the liquidating trustee in the Custom Foods bankruptcy, filed preference complaints against various parties as well.
-The plaintiffs in both actions seek the avoidance and recovery of alleged preference payments under sections 547 of the United States Bankruptcy Code.
-Given the commencement of these two preference programs, this post will look at a 2004 decision by the Delaware Bankruptcy Court, TWA v.
-Marsh USA, et. al., (In re TWA), 305 B.R.
-228 (Bankr.
-D.Del.
-2004), addressing the pleading requirements in an avoidance complaint.
+The plaintiffs in both actions seek the avoidance and recovery of alleged preference payments under sections 547 of the United States

 Introduction